jcink/diffie-hellman-php/README.md

 Usage
 ============
 Run via terminal.
-The program takes the size of the prime number p (in bits).
+The program takes the size of the prime number p in the specified bit range.

 Command: